ExHammer/hammer/guides/distributed-ets.md

     use GenServer

     # Starts the listener process, subscribing to the specified PubSub topic.
-    # This process will listen for `:hit` messages to keep local counters in sync.
+    # This process will listen for `:inc` messages to keep local counters in sync.

     @doc false
     def start_link(opts) do